 As a copy that leaves the original untouched

 By creating a local copy of utag.data, you can customize the values needed for each tag without affecting the original data object.

 To reference a variable in the b object directly in a tag template or extension, you must consider the type of variable you’re trying to reference; the syntax differs slightly.

 For variables contained in the utag_data object, use the following syntax:

 To reference a query string parameter, use the following syntax:

 Tealium has two ways to store cookie values.
 The syntax to reference these two types varies slightly.
-Please refer to the Tealium Cookies article for more information on working with cookies in Tealium iQ.
+Learn more about working with cookies in Tealium iQ.